Our Principal

 Dr. Susan Nichols

 The staff at CEEC is dedicated to ensuring that our school has a safe and orderly environment.
 We have created a school culture where teaching and learning is paramount.
-Disruptions to the learning environment will not be tolerated.
-We will set expectations during the first semester and will continue to enforce our expectations throughout the school year.
+We set expectations during the first semester and will continue to enforce our expectations throughout the school year.
 Students are required to work in small groups in every classroom, every day.
 Project-Based Learning allows students to interact with fellow students to produce meaningful, relevant work.
 Technology is a key component in every classroom.

 On behalf of the entire staff at CEEC, I wish each of you all the best.
 CEEC is a very special place to be.
 I’m honored and humbled to serve as principal of such an innovative and exciting school program.
 If I can be of further assistance, please do not hesitate to contact me.

-Dr. Susan Nichols is in her 26th year as an educator.
+Dr. Nichols is in her 27th year as an educator.
 She is from Winston-Salem, North Carolina, and graduated from Davie High School.
-She received an undergraduate degree in Spanish/French Education (K-12) from the University of Alabama (Birmingham).
+She received an undergraduate degree in Spanish/French Education (K-12) from the University of Alabama-Birmingham.
 Dr. Nichols began her teaching career in Birmingham, Alabama, at E.B.
 Erwin High School.
-She also taught Spanish and French at Hoover High School in Hoover, Alabama.

-Dr. Nichols moved to Charlotte in the summer of 2002 and was a Spanish teacher at Butler High School.
-In 2007, Dr. Nichols was accepted into the Masters in School Administration (MSA) program at UNC Charlotte.
-She completed her coursework at UNC Charlotte and her administrative internship at Northwest Cabarrus High School in Concord, NC.
-She received her Master's of School Administration degree from UNC Charlotte in 2009.
+Dr. Nichols moved to Charlotte in the summer of 2002 and joined Charlotte Mecklenburg Schools as a Spanish teacher at Butler High School.
+In 2007, Dr. Nichols was accepted into the Masters in School Administration (MSA) program at UNC Charlotte and completed her degree in 2009.
+In August 2014, Dr. Nichols completed her Doctorate in Curriculum and Instruction at Gardner-Webb University.